 DOMAT not only offers home modification for individual households, they also design for improving common spaces of different communities.
 Through the processes of research, design and implementation, the team engages with the local communities and collaborates with NGOs and voluntary groups to facilitate community building.

-The SIE Fund is funding their living environment and communal condition improvement project.
-Details
+The SIE Fund had provided funding support for their living environment and communal condition improvement project.
+More details can be found here.

 Scope of Services